A lot of people say they are victims of infidelity. I suppose if we look at the strict definitions of the word, that rings true.

 b : one that is tricked or duped <a con man’s victim>

-My main issue with the word victim in reference to infidelity is that in most instances- it takes two.
-Agreed, the onus is on the one who stepped away to frolic in the greener pasture, but that doesn’t mean the one left behind isn’t responsible on some level as well.
+My main issue with the word victim in reference to infidelity is that in most instances – it takes two.
+Agreed, the onus is on the one who decided to frolic in the supposed greener pasture, but that doesn’t mean the one left behind isn’t responsible on some level as well.
 A lot of people don’t like to hear that, nor believe it.
-However, the poor-wounded-deceived-me syndrome isn’t allowing for self-examination.
+I understand that, but the poor-wounded-deceived-me syndrome isn’t allowing for self-examination.
 Nor is: How could this have happened to me?!
-Since I’ve experienced infidelity first-hand, I totally understand how this circumstance can cause all kinds of personal turmoil and pain, but that doesn’t mean I was innocent of wrong doing.
+Since I’ve experienced infidelity first-hand, I totally understand how this particular circumstance can cause all kinds of personal turmoil and pain, but that doesn’t mean I was innocent of wrongdoing.
 I readily admit I was responsible for some of the issues that led my ex to believe his only recourse was to do a really stupid thing.
 I didn’t realize the depth of this at the time, but as we all know, hindsight is ridiculously keen.
-I did know I finally understood certain parts of my behavior that were detrimental, but unfortunately, my ex had already turned the corner and I didn’t have the opportunity to implement my new tools.
+However, I did finally understand and know (therapy is a wonder) that certain parts of my behavior were detrimental, but unfortunately, my ex had already turned the corner and I didn’t have the opportunity to implement my new tools.

 With infidelity, it seems most “victims” shirk personal accountability because they’re mired in feelings of being wronged.
-They’re angry, bitter and resentful.
-Hey, I get it!
+They’re angry, bitter, and resentful.
+Hey, I get it.
 Most have to experience all this in order to get to the other side, but a component of the healing process is to recognize your part.
-Seriously.
 It goes without saying the same holds true for the one who sought solace elsewhere.
 It’s counterproductive to fall “victim” to this disruptive event without taking responsibility.
-You don’t want your bad habits to follow you, and they will, unless you make a concerted effort to become more aware of your own shortcomings – we all have them.
+You don’t want your bad habits to follow you, and they will unless you make a concerted effort to become more aware of your own shortcomings – we all have them.

 * More of my story is found in Chap.
 8, Bits of My Backstory